-When a main limiting factor affects crop production, for instance rainfall in the semiarid tropics, or solar radiation for lowland rice, models can be shown to be unnecessarily complex.
-For instance, Rivero (1999) has run CERES-rice with 30 years of data and found that, eventually, the yields simulated by the model are a simple linear function (R2=0.845) of radiation during the grain filling stage: the inter-comparison between the outcome of different methods provides useful insight into the quality of the results achieved by different techniques.
+When a main limiting factor affects crop production, for instance rainfall in the semi-arid tropics, or solar radiation for lowland rice, models can be shown to be unnecessarily complex.
+For instance, Rivero (1999) has run CERES-rice with 30 years of data and found that, eventually, the yields simulated by the model are a simple linear function ($R^2 = 0.845$) of radiation during the grain filling stage: the intercomparison of the outcomes of different methods provides useful insight into the quality of the results achieved by different techniques.

-Starting in the 1990s, the MARS project put together information from technological trend, agrometeorological models and remote sensing thanks to a multiple regression analysis (Genovese, 1998; Boogaard et al., 2002; Rojas et al., 2005).
-Due to the availability of new statistical techniques, simple climatic variables are currently used again by some practitioners as they can explain yields as well and sometimes even better than more sophisticated variables obtained through models.
+Starting in the 1990s, the MARS project put together information based on technological trends, agrometeorological models and remote-sensing thanks to a multiple regression analysis (Genovese, 1998; Boogaard et al., 2002; Rojas et al., 2005).
+Due to the availability of new statistical techniques, simple climatic variables are currently being used again by some practitioners because they can explain yields as well as and sometimes even better than more sophisticated variables obtained through models.
 The explanatory variables of the multiple regressions were either selected by experts or derived from statistical selection.